-I emphasise that this definition is based only on my research for Eras 1 to 5 (Genesis to Ruth, Job and Psalm 90).
-Further extensions of this definition based on the New Testament, which I have not yet fully researched, could be as follows:
+Note that this definition is based only on my research for Eras 1 to 5 (Genesis to Ruth, Job and Psalm 90).

-Some key verses are listed below that emphasise the purposeful expressing of aspects of God’s own nature, by making Him known worldwide TO and THROUGH people, and supremely THROUGH His Son Jesus Christ.3
+Some key verses are listed below that emphasise the purposeful expressing of God’s own glorious nature – to show what He is really like.
+He was making Himself known worldwide TO and THROUGH people, and fully THROUGH His Son Jesus Christ.

 Exodus 9:14,15-16, 33:13,19, Deuteronomy 7:9, Joshua 4:24, Psalm 145:10-12, Isaiah 43:10,11-12,13, Jeremiah 23:20, 31:34, Ezekiel 28:22, 38:23, Daniel 4:17